cakephp/docs/en/controllers/request-response.rst

     Cache-Control: private, max-age=3600, must-revalidate

-``CakeResponse`` class helps you set this header with some utility methods that will produce a final valid ``Cache-Control`` header.
+:php:class:`CakeResponse` class helps you set this header with some utility methods that will produce a final valid ``Cache-Control`` header.
 First of them is :php:meth:`CakeResponse::sharable()` method, which indicates whether a response in to be considered sharable across different users or clients or users.
-This method actually controls the `public` or `private` part of this header.
+This method actually controls the ``public`` or ``private`` part of this header.
 Setting a response as private indicates that all or part of it is intended for a single user.
 To take advantage of shared caches it is needed to set the control directive as public

-Second parameter of this method is used to specify a `max-age` for the cache, which is the number of seconds, after which the response is no longer considered fresh::
+Second parameter of this method is used to specify a ``max-age`` for the cache, which is the number of seconds, after which the response is no longer considered fresh::